-We are offering (i) shares of our common stock and (ii) warrants to purchase shares of our common stock.
-The common stock and warrants are immediately separable and will be issued separately.
-The common stock offered by this prospectus supplement and the accompanying prospectus under the heading "Description of Capital Stock."
-The warrants offered by this prospectus supplement and the accompanying prospectus are described in the immediately following section of this prospectus supplement.
+We are offering (i) 23,026 shares of our Series B Preferred Stock and (ii) warrants to purchase 13,815,600 shares of our common stock.
+The Series B Preferred Stock and warrants are immediately separable and will be issued separately.
+The common stock offered by this prospectus supplement and the accompanying prospectus is described in the accompanying prospectus under the heading "Description of Capital Stock."
+The Series B Preferred Stock and warrants offered by this prospectus supplement and the accompanying prospectus are described in the immediately following section of this prospectus supplement.